Counting UP the days of the Omer… (updated for 2022 with options for email or SMS reminders)

 So it is pretty cool to be able to have an app on our smartphone, or tablet or iPad remind us to count.

 I tried several apps both on my Samsung Galaxy 4 and my iPhone 4S to see which ones I liked best.
-I limited my selection to apps that are free, although there were many more offerings of paid apps. (updated for 2020 and 2021 – tried the apps on my Samsung A50 and Moto G7)
+I limited my selection to apps that are free, although there were many more offerings of paid apps. (updated for 2020 and 2021 – tried the apps on my Samsung A50 and Moto G7 and 2022 on iPhone 11)

 I had several criteria that I considered in choosing my preferences.